MithiDocs

 Supported Ingestion Scenarios

-Vaultastic supports multiple ingestion scenarios depending on operational needs.
+Vaultastic supports multiple ingestion patterns:

 Full Bucket Migration